Bischoff/feilong-client-go/README.md

  * names use camel case, with no underscores: `user_profile` in Feilong JSON API becomes `UserProfile` in this Go library
  * acronyms are completly capitalized: `api_version` becomes `APIVersion`
- * abbreviations are sometimes completed, but never capitalized: `max_version` becomes `MaxVersion`, and `modID` becomes `ModuleId`
+ * abbreviations are sometimes completed, but never fully capitalized: `max_version` becomes `MaxVersion`, and `modID` becomes `ModuleId`
- * in some rare cases, the Feilong name is not completely respected, if Feilong names include typos or do not make sense: `mac_ip_address` becomes `IPAddress` because Media Access Control (MAC) is network layer 2 while Internet Protocol (IP) is layer 3.
+ * in some cases, the Feilong name is not completely respected, if Feilong names include typos or do not make sense: `continueousFail` becomes `ContinuousFail`.

-Please refer to the individual definitions to know the exact names.
+Please refer to the individual definitions to know the exact names used in this library.

 ### Implemented Functions